vandimion/vandimion/README.md

 ### Hi there 👋, I'm Vandimion!
-*"I only exist inside those people who are aware of my existence."*

-A quote from Iwakura Lain (she's literally me).

 <!--
 **Vandimion/vandimion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.